 “If I were a brand, I would probably be disappointed,” LaCroix said.
 “But for us it worked out great.
 I’ve been able to foster existing relationships and find new relationships to cultivate as well.”

 Some retailers who registered for the show didn’t participate at all.
-SNEWS reached out to more than half a dozen people on the attendee list, and only one—LaCroix—had engaged with the platform in any way.
+Outside Business Journal reached out to more than half a dozen people on the attendee list, and only one—LaCroix—had engaged with the platform in any way.

 “To be be honest, I’ve been too busy to do anything with OR Online,” said Brendan Madigan, owner of Alpenglow Sports in Tahoe City, California.
 “I’m sure [the show] is applicable for us, but we’re just too dang busy to even get to it.”

 Ben Rockis, owner of Backcountry Experience in Durango, Colorado, shared a similar sentiment.

 “I’m a Luddite anyway.
 If it’s between technology and in-person, I’ll always opt for in-person connection.
 And if there’s a choice between serving my customers or sacrificing that to attend a show, I’m never going to choose the show,” he said.